nickbalestra/storage-kv/README.md

 ### Retrieving all values

-Asynchronously retrieves an array containing the values of all entries in this storage area.
+Retrieves an async iterator containing the values of all entries in this storage area.
+Values will be ordered as corresponding to their keys; see `keys()`.

 ```js
 for await (const value of storage.values()) {